Sonny Barger, figurehead of Hells Angels, dies at 83

 LIVERMORE, Calif.
-(AP) — Sonny Barger, the leather-clad fixture of 1960s counterculture and figurehead of the Hells Angels motorcycle club who was at the notorious Rolling Stones concert at Altamont Speedway, has died.
+(AP) — Sonny Barger, the leather-clad figurehead of the notorious Hells Angels motorcycle club, has died.
 He was 83.

 Barger’s death was announced on his Facebook page late Wednesday.